Janus Atlas - Multi-Timeframe Auto-Levels¶

 Mistake #4: Assuming Levels Always Hold¶

 The Problem: Support and resistance levels can break.
-Trading blindly at levels without confirmation leads to "catching falling knives" or shorting breakouts.
+Expecting holds without confirmation leads to false expectations.

 The Fix:

-- Wait for confirmation: price rejection (wick reversal), volume spike, or Pentarch signal
+- Wait for confirmation: price rejection (wick reversal), volume spike, or Pentarch event

 - If level breaks on high volume, don't fight it β level becomes new support/resistance